Constrained Bilinear Factorization Multi-view Subspace Clustering: Related Work

 The matrix factorization is often used for matrix approximation~\cite{cabral2013ICCV2013UnifyingBilinearFactorization,zheng2012PracticalLowRankMatrixApproximation-L1norm}.
-Our approach takes advantage of the bilinear factorization to construct a coefficient matrix which contains the consensus information of all views.
-It is noteworthy that our method is different from approaches proposed in~\cite{akata2011NMFinMultimodalityData,liu2013MultiviewClustering-JointNonnegativeMatrixFactorization,zhao2017MultiviewClustering-DeepMatrixFactorization}. \cite{liu2013MultiviewClustering-JointNonnegativeMatrixFactorization} formulates a joint nonnegative matrix factorization to keep the clustering results among multiple views comparable; \cite{zhao2017MultiviewClustering-DeepMatrixFactorization} constructs a deep matrix factorization framework to explore the consensus information by seeking for a common representation of multi-view data.
+Our method takes advantage of the bilinear factorization to construct the coefficient matrices which contain the underlying clustering information of all views.
+It is noteworthy that our method is different from approaches proposed in~\cite{liu2013MultiviewClustering-JointNonnegativeMatrixFactorization,zhao2017MultiviewClustering-DeepMatrixFactorization,akata2011NMFinMultimodalityData}. \cite{liu2013MultiviewClustering-JointNonnegativeMatrixFactorization} formulates a joint nonnegative matrix factorization to keep the clustering results among multiple views comparable; \cite{zhao2017MultiviewClustering-DeepMatrixFactorization} constructs a deep matrix factorization framework to explore the consensus information by seeking for a common representation of multi-view data.
 These methods perform the nonnegative matrix factorization~\cite{lee1999NMF-Nature} on the data matrix, columns of which are data points, directly.
-However, since statistic properties of different views are diverse, it is risky to employ the matrix factorization on multiple views straightforward to explore the consensus information.
-As for our proposed CBF-MSC, it employs a constrained bilinear factorization on subspace coefficient matrices, which are self-representations of multiple views with same or similar statistic properties for clustering~\cite{elhamifar2013SparseSubspaceClustering,liu2013LRR,chao2017ASurveyonMultiviewClustering,zhang2015LT-MSC}.
+However, since statistic properties of different views are diverse, it is risky to employ the matrix factorization on the data matrices straightforward to seek a common representation matrix for multi-view data.
+As for the proposed CBF-MSC, it imposes the constrained bilinear factorization on subspace coefficient matrices, which are self-representations with the same or similar clustering properties \cite{elhamifar2013SparseSubspaceClustering,liu2013LRR,chao2017ASurveyonMultiviewClustering,zhang2015LT-MSC}.